binarybottle/engram/README.md

 **E, T, A, O, I, N, S, R, H, L, D**, C, **U**, M, F, P, G, W, (Y), B, (V), K, (X), J, Q, (Z)

-The 12 letters are split across left and right sides by an optimization algorithm, which is then used to optimize the arrangement of the 6 letters on each side.
+An optimization algorithm splits the 12 letters across left and right sides, and then arranges the 6 letters on each side.

-The resulting arrangement led to all vowels on the left and the most common consonants on the right (except for H):
+The resulting arrangement has all vowels on the left and the most common consonants on the right (except for H):

                    -  I  O  U        D  N  L  -  -
                    -  H  E  A        T  S  R  -  -
                    -  -  -  -        -  -  -  -

 #### **Details** <br>
 I set an initial location for E and T, the most common letters, with E on the left side and T on the right side, to encourage a balance of typing across left and right hands, and to reduce the number of permutations to compute (3,628,800 for 10 letters).
-Each permutation corresponds to a unique arrangement of letters, and we score each arrangement by the average of the scores for all possible pair of letters (bigrams) in this arrangement.
+Each permutation corresponds to a unique arrangement of letters, and its score is the average of the scores for all possible pairs of letters (bigrams) in this arrangement.
 The score for each bigram is a product of the frequency of occurrence of that bigram and the factors Flow, Strength, and Speed:

 **Flow**: measure of ease of a finger transition from the first in a pair of letters to the second

 Flow factors to _penalize_ difficult key transitions include:

 - roll out from index to little finger
-- either index or little finger on top row
+- index or little finger on top row
-- either middle or ring finger on bottom row
+- middle or ring finger on bottom row
 - index above middle, or little above ring
 - index above ring, or little above middle
-- index above little, or little above index
 - ring above middle
-- use same finger twice
+- use same finger twice for a non-repeating letter
 - at least one key not on home row
 - one key on top row, the other on bottom row